Birth choices and advice

 - feel secure and well supported.

-With a bit of planning and preparation, you can usually create the environment you’d like in the hospital birthing suite or birth centre.
+With planning and preparation, you can usually create the environment you’d like in the hospital birthing suite or birth centre.
 For example, you might want to bring music, aromatherapy, cushions, food or other things from home.

-This kind of environment will help you stay calm during labour, which makes it more likely that you’ll be able to give birth to your baby vaginally.
+This kind of environment will help you stay calm during labour, which means you’re more likely to have a vaginal birth.

 You’re less likely to have a caesarean if you have continuous one-to-one labour support from people you feel comfortable with.
 This might be your partner, family, midwife or a doula.